awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-macie-session.md

 ## Properties<a name="aws-resource-macie-session-properties"></a>

 `FindingPublishingFrequency`  <a name="cfn-macie-session-findingpublishingfrequency"></a>
-The frequency with which Amazon Macie publishes findings for an account\.
-This includes adding findings to AWS Security Hub and exporting finding events to Amazon CloudWatch\.
+The frequency with which Amazon Macie publishes updates to policy findings for an account\.
+This includes publishing updates to AWS Security Hub and Amazon EventBridge \(formerly called Amazon CloudWatch Events\)\.
 Valid values are:
 + FIFTEEN\_MINUTES
 + ONE\_HOUR
 + SIX\_HOURS